healthbadge/episimmer/examples/Interaction_Spaces/Probabilistic_Interaction/README.md

         Probability:Agents
 where "Agents" are all the interacting agents separated by commas.

+Also note that you need not pass 'Probability:Agents' in the config.txt interactions info keys but may do so to enforce the use of only probabilistic interactions (Adding normal interactions would give you an error).

 The disease model being used here is the Stochastic Model comprising of the states Susceptible, Infected and Recovered.